-With the approval of your committee chair, you enroll in AMST 598 in your final semester of coursework You begin by developing an outline or summary of your topic and how you plan to approach your study and then meeting with your committee for their response and advisement regarding your research and writing plan.
+With the approval of your committee chair, you enroll in AMST 598 in your final semester of coursework.
+You begin by developing a thesis proposal that discusses how you plan to approach your topic and your research.
+You then meet with your committee for their feedback and guidance regarding your research and writing plan.
 Once you have completed your research, you submit drafts of each chapter to your committee chair for their review and circulation to the other two members.
 Chapters are then revised in response to faculty critique and formatted to University guidelines for theses (the Grad Studies office publishes these guidelines).

 The subject fields are:

 - Culture and Environment

 Students who entered the master’s program prior to AY 2016-2017 may choose from an older set of reading lists.

 Book lists for all subject fields, each arranged in chronological order, can be found here: MA Comprehensive Exam Reading Lists.

 The Alternative Field of Study category allows students to design an MA Exam list around a field of study not already represented by the other exam lists.
 This field cannot fit within or overlap significantly with any existing field; the reading list for any alternative field must have an historical dimension covering several centuries.
 A student may only do ONE alternative field of study; their two other fields must be selected from the seven existing options.
 Alternative fields and the reading lists assembled for them must be approved by the faculty member advising that field.
 Students will also be expected to justify their decision to create an alternative field (e.g., to explain why the existing lists cannot accommodate their area of interest).
 Students may propose alternative fields on any topic but possible subjects include: Technology, Visual and Material Culture, Childhood and Education, Memory, or Performance.